wabouhamad/nvidia-ci/README.md

 - `NVIDIAGPU_SUBSCRIPTION_CHANNEL`: specific subscription channel to be used.
 If not specified, the latest channel is used - _optional_
 - `NVIDIAGPU_BUNDLE_IMAGE`: GPU Operator bundle image to deploy with operator-sdk if NVIDIAGPU_DEPLOY_FROM_BUNDLE variable is set to true.
 Default value for bundle image if not set: registry.gitlab.com/nvidia/kubernetes/gpu-operator/staging/gpu-operator-bundle:master-latest - _optional when deploying from bundlle_
 - `NVIDIAGPU_DEPLOY_FROM_BUNDLE`: boolean flag to deploy GPU operator from bundle image with operator-sdk - Default value is false - _required when deploying from bundle_
+- `NVIDIAGPU_SUBSCRIPTION_UPGRADE_TO_CHANNEL`: specific subscription channel to upgrade to from previous version.  _required when running operator-upgrade testcase_
 - `NVIDIAGPU_CLEANUP`: boolean flag to cleanup up resources created by testcase after testcase execution - Default value is true - _required only when cleanup is not needed_
 - `TEST_LABELS`: ginkgo query passed to the label-filter option for including/excluding tests - _optional_
 - `VERBOSE_SCRIPT`: prints verbose script information when executing the script - _optional_